• Skip to primary navigation

 • If you are on a gluten-free diet, either skip asafoetida or make sure it's gluten-free.
 Though naturally, asafoetida is gluten-free, a lot of brands add flour to it while processing making it unfit for people on a gluten-free diet.

-Steps to make dal palak
+How to make dal palak in an instant pot?

 More easy lentil curry recipes